isomerpages/jointpoly-ace/_programmes/The Adult Education Series/Past AES Events 2024.md

 for PWDs and fosters a network of support within the education sector.</p>
 </li>
 </ul>
-<p>&nbsp;You will engage in hands-on experiences and discussions throughout
+<p>You will engage in hands-on experiences and discussions throughout the
-the learning journey.</p>
-<p>There are also opportunities to connect with like-minded adult educators
-and professionals, fostering collaboration and exchange of ideas.
+learning journey.
+There are also opportunities to connect with like-minded adult educators and professionals, fostering collaboration and exchange of ideas.
 Embark on this transformative learning journey and empower yourself to create inclusive learning environments that cater to the diverse needs of all adult learners!</p>
 <p>&nbsp;<strong>Date: 17 Apr 2024 Wed</strong>
 </p>
 <p><strong>Time: 2:00pm - 5:30pm</strong>